 Jerry Goldsmith was a prolific and versatile composer who will be sadly missed.
 His name has appeared so often in film titles that one can be excused for thinking that he was the only composer on the movie scene, seemingly capable of crafting several quality scores a year.
 In total he created more than 200 soundtracks over his long career.
 As with others in his profession he started out in radio and TV, working on programmes such as "Gunsmoke" and "The Twilight Zone" (he was later to score "Twilight Zone: The Movie") and many others, before moving into the film scene learning his trade from the likes of Tedesco and Miklos Rozsa.
 But from about 1960 onwards he has worked steadily in the movie business with his tally of film scores now exceeding the 200 mark.
 Over this period he has amassed numerous awards and award nominations for his music.
 At the Oscar ceremonies he has frequently been unlucky as an "also ran" having only one the statuette once out of 17 Academy Award nominations.
 Nevertheless his music rarely fails to impress.

 Unlike some composers, Goldsmith doesn't seem to have an immediately recognisable style and in fact seems capable of adopting a wide range of styles as the situation demands.
 This must surely be due in part to a great flexibility of approach, but it is also as a result of a willingness to experiment.
 That experimentation can be seen most clearly in his music for Planet of the Apes and "The Illustrated Man".
 He certainly seems to have set the scene for a number of younger composers following in his footsteps such as James Horner, Alan Silvestri and James Newton Howard.
 With familiarity, a number of Goldsmith's stylistic mannerisms become apparent though there is a greater breadth than with many composers.
-The percussive aspect Goldsmith brings to some of his music (for example in Total Recall) is often likened to that of the classical composer Bela Bartok.
+The percussive aspect Goldsmith brings to some of his music and his use of mixed meters (for example in Total Recall) is often likened to that of the classical composer Bela Bartok.

 Goldsmith's one Oscar win was for his landmark score for The Omen, a choral score implying the dark powers awakened by the black mass incantations of devil worshippers.
 The lighter family moments in the film seem more poignant when the rosy picture is subverted by some subtle cues both visual and musical that the evil still lurks there ready to surface.
 Other notable instances where Goldsmith's music has truly enhanced a film are his haunting theme for Basic Instinct which depicts the sultry femme fatale played by Sharon Stone and the fascination she arouses, and his score for Alien which evokes the vast loneliness of space where unknown menaces may lurk just around the corner.